OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 Get corporation member roles history

-Return how roles have changed for a coporation&#39;s members, up to a month  ---  This route is cached for up to 3600 seconds
+Return how roles have changed for a coporation&#39;s members, up to a month  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java